ArpitaD07/Gender-pay-gap-project/README.md

 # Project 2: Exploratory analysis using SQL magic in Python
--Establishing connection with SQL server
+-Establishing connection with SQL server.

--Loading HR data and converting to SQL tables
+-Loading HR data and converting to SQL tables.

--Finding TOP 5 EARNERS USING DESC AND LIMIT function -Finding out what departments employees work in using inner join -Plotting a bar graph for average pay gap by gender using GROUP BY and matplotlib and seaborn libraries -Plotting a bar graph for salary range earned by employees working in different job titles
+-Finding TOP 5 EARNERS USING DESC AND LIMIT function.

+-Finding out what departments employees work in using inner join.

+-Plotting a bar graph for average pay gap by gender using GROUP BY and matplotlib and seaborn libraries.

+-Plotting a bar graph for salary range earned by employees working in different job titles.